 Dr Alan Taylor

 Alan graduated from Edinburgh University and worked as a GP in Yorkshire before emigrating to Queensland in 1990.
-After 7 years as a GP in Mackay, he then worked with The Flying Doctor Service before returning to hospital medicine, specialising in anaesthetics and emergency medicine.
+After 7 years as a GP in Mackay, he then worked with The Flying Doctor Service before returning to hospital medicine, anaesthetics and emergency medicine.
 He commenced working as a locum at Standish Street in 2014, relocating permanently to the area in 2016.